 The legacy, however, is profound.

 Consumers are savvier now, but the allure of quick fixes remains.
-The Power Balance saga reminds us to always ask: Does this really work or do I just want it to?
+The Power Balance Wristbands saga reminds us to always ask: Does this really work or do I just want it to?

 The Bracelet That Fooled the World